darinz/DL/02_Neural_Network/05_skip_connections.md

 > The vanishing gradient problem was a major obstacle to training deep networks until the introduction of skip connections and better initialization methods.

 ### Demonstration

+> **Annotation:** The code below simulates how gradients shrink as they pass through many layers.
+Try changing the number of layers or the per-layer derivative to see the effect.

 ```python
 import numpy as np